Calusa Recovery

 What Are the Signs of Heroin Use?

 Heroin is consumed by injecting, snorting it through the nose, smoking, swallowing it, or inserting it in the rectum or vagina.
 No matter how heroin is ingested, it crosses the blood-brain barrier quickly and produces a powerful rush of pleasure, followed by a state of drowsiness and relaxation.
-This may be the sign of heroin use.
+This may be a sign of heroin use.
+People with a family history of substance abuse or might have a personal history of mental illness or family history of mental illness may also be a cause for this addiction.

 In the United States, heroin makes up 1.5% of all illicit drug use annually among Americans aged 12 or older, and 80% of people who use heroin first misused prescription opioids